Computing

 Intent

 At Wentworth we strive for all pupils to be empowered with the Computing skills and knowledge they require to understand and contribute to the world around them.
 We provide a creative and engaging Computing curriculum to teach Digital Literacy, Information Technology and Computer Science.
-We believe it is essential that all pupils develop computational thinking skills, with the greatest curriculum emphasis on programming, and use computing vocabulary.
-All pupils are given the opportunity to use a variety of software and hardware to undertake enjoyable and engaging tasks.
+We believe it is essential that all pupils develop computational thinking skills and that all pupils are given the opportunity to use a variety of software and hardware to undertake enjoyable and engaging tasks.
 We strive for EdTech to be used creatively across the curriculum.
-As active participants in a digital world, it is essential that all pupils have the knowledge and confidence to keep themselves safe online and to behave in an age appropriate way.
+As active participants in a digital world, it is essential that all pupils have the knowledge and confidence to keep themselves safe online and to behave in an age-appropriate way.

 Implementation